lokivan/BC_PublicSchool_Teacher/analysis/md/BC_PublicSchool_Teacher_Analysis/BC_PublicSchool_Teacher_Analysis.md

     No. of Records were marked (after data clean): 0

+### Usage
+To explore the datasets and analyses, it provides:

+* __Informed Workforce Planning__: The analysis provides insights into teacher demographics and trends, enabling effective workforce planning and resource allocation to address staffing needs in particular districts

+* __Promotion of Equity and Diversity__: By examining gender distribution and other demographic factors in each district, the findings can guide initiatives aimed at enhancing equity and representation within the teaching workforce.
+For instance, the data reveals that the number of female teachers is significantly larger than that of male teachers across all three types of occupations over the past years.
+This insight could inform policies that encourage more male candidates to consider careers in education, helping to balance gender representation in the workforce.

+* __Academic Studies__: Provide a foundation for academic research related to teacher demographics, retention rates, and student outcomes, contributing to the broader field of education studies.

 #### Data Visualization - Graph

 ##### Graph 1 - Line Graph